This post was last updated on October 4th, 2022 at 11:50 am.

 IRS Statements – Entering data is useless if the system cannot provide an IRS statement for donors.
 Churches should be able to print or email statements, with the later saving on postage.
 Other options on statements include the pledge amount, church logo, different formatting styles, a personal message and comments.
 Criteria for producing the statement can vary such as: status codes, date range, sort options, funds to include, people that have given, non givers, people that have pledged but have not given, etc.

 Tax Type Categories – Tax Exempt, Taxable or IRA, should categorize all the funds to allow removal of certain fund during IRS statement preparation.
 The organization should be able to add or change the fund names at any time but still maintain the category.
 A taxable fund example is money collected for coffee or donuts on a Sunday.
 A tax-exempt fund is money given with no return of good or services and donors expect a donation statement.
-Additionally, the IRA contribution is when someone donates his or her IRA proceeds to the organization.
+Additionally, the IRA donation is when someone donates his or her IRA proceeds to the organization.

 Church donation software is an important aspect to any church and should have the most streamlined processes in place.
 It should also include some of the basic concepts above for starters and additional features like a link to an acceptable fund accounting package.
 Additional features include transferring monies from one donor number to another, ability to change donor numbers, print deposit slips, and create reoccurring batches.
 Icon Systems’ IconCMO can help churches with this process and we look forward to hearing any comments you may have on this topic.